What inspired Sam Fender to write Hypersonic Missiles?

 “A lot of the time, my lyrics come first,” Fender explained, “I write reams of poetry and then I’ll write a melody around that.
 I always feel like if I write the melody first, the lyrics will suffer because I’ll shoehorn lyrics into a certain melody.”

-With Fender’s debut album Hypersonic Missiles looking to be one of the biggest album releases of 2019, it’s put this alarming piece of weaponry at the forefront of people’s minds.
+With Fender’s debut album Hypersonic Missiles one of the biggest album releases of 2019, it’s put this alarming piece of weaponry at the forefront of people’s minds.
 With this song, Sam Fender has caught the mood of the times.